Sign In

 Knowledge

-• Identify the process of critical, strategic, and conceptual thinking that meets local and global visual communication design standards.
+• Discuss the strategic and creative process of creating Graphic and Digital Media Design projects that meets local and global standards.

 Skills